jackyliang/Drexel-Shaft-Protection/README.md

 - ~~Show each submission error~~
 - ~~Show total credit hours~~
 - Prettify the console outputs

-### Common errors and fixes

-1. ~~Incorrect login credentials will give the following error~~ Added exception handling for this

-	    Traceback (most recent call last):
-		    File "./add.py", line 69, in <module>
-		    	br.select_form(nr=1)
-		  	File "/usr/local/lib/python2.7/site-packages/mechanize/_mechanize.py", line 524, in select_form
-		    	raise FormNotFoundError("no form matching "+description)
-		mechanize._mechanize.FormNotFoundError: no form matching nr 1

-2. If this is a new quarter, you will first need to manually update your registration information.
-Fortunately, can access this page even before your registration ticket.
-This application WILL NOT WORK if you do not do that first.

 ### What I used to develop Drexel Shaft Protection